Global Playboy

 what is a travel curator and how can you become one?

-You may have heard the term “travel curator” before, but what does it mean?
 The definition of a travel curator is someone who curates travel based experiences for others to enjoy as a service.

 Travel curators help people discover new places and things to do by sharing their own personal experiences with them through photos, videos and written content on social media platforms.